evecodes/CSS-CardProject/README.md

  Update 08: HTML for remaining art added.
 Some minor fixes and details.

  Update 09: Comodo art base added.
 Plus some minor tweaks.

+ Update 10: Comodo and Hagfish art detailed.
+Plus some minor tweaks.